 TECHNOLOGY IS AN IMPORTANT PART of education today.
 Our IT team supports many platforms to make sure our students have the tools necessary for a great education.
-All students will use The Hub as the main learning management system, while Microsoft Teams, Google for Education Suite (G-Suite), Khan Academy, Flip-grid, Remind, Quizlet, PearDeck, and Jamboard, to name a few, all are used extensively in the classroom.
+All students will use Canvas as the main learning management system, while Microsoft Teams, Achieve 3000, Khan Academy, Flip-grid, Summit K-12, Quizlet, PearDeck, and Jamboard, to name a few, all are used in various classrooms.
 To ensure the best learning experience for all students, regardless of the delivery, Waltrip will continue to explore new technologies and applications.

-The district's adopted learning management system (LMS), the HUB, will be used to host, deliver, and manage content, instructional resources, and student assignments.
-The HUB will also be used to monitor student engagement and progress.
+The district's adopted learning management system (LMS), Canvas, will be used to host, deliver, and manage content, instructional resources, and student assignments.
+Canvas will also be used as a communication platform amongst educators, students, and parents, and to monitor student engagement and progress.

-HUB SUPPORT
+CANVAS SUPPORT